pi-hole/docker-pi-hole/README.md

 Why is this style of upgrading good?
 A couple reasons: Everyone is starting from the same base image which has been tested to know it works.
 No worrying about upgrading from A to B, B to C, or A to C is required when rolling out updates, it reducing complexity, and simply allows a 'fresh start' every time while preserving customizations with volumes.
 Basically I'm encouraging [phoenix servers](https://www.google.com/?q=phoenix+servers) principles for your containers.

-### Persisting pihole volume

-`-v my-pihole-configs/:/etc/pihole/` Volume mapping the entire /etc/pihole directory is the easiest way to save all your customizations.
-Clear out the directory if you want to start from scratch.

 ### Pihole features